waldrain/waldrain.github.io/moniwonig.md

 Connect air input and output both to the Treppenhaus.
 In winter, the output could potentially be piped to the outside, underneath the balcony roof.
-In summer, both input and output could be connected to Joerg's upstairs bedroom.
+In summer, both input and output could be connected to the DGS upstairs bedroom, which is hot and needs cooling.

 Energy requirements in Wh per degree Kelvin: